mozillahispano/wp-plugins/stealth-publish/readme.txt

 == Upgrade Notice ==

+= 2.5 =
+Recommended update: reverts to pre-2.4 approach which should fix most reported issues; noted compatibility through WP 4.1+

+= 2.4.1 =
+Recommended minor update: minor tweak to avoid conflict with other plugins

 = 2.4 =
 Recommended minor update: improved efficiency (when conditions allow for it); omit stealth posts from front page when a page is the front page; added unit tests; compatibility is now WP 3.6-3.8+